EraX-AI/viColQwen/.ipynb_checkpoints/README_en-checkpoint.md

 *   Actively under development.
 Model checkpoints, evaluation code, benchmarks, and comprehensive usage examples will be released soon.
 *   Ongoing work includes extensive benchmarking across Vietnamese, English, and cross-lingual tasks, ablation studies on data components, exploring larger base models, and potential integration of further modalities.
+*   Later models may include audio or even video to ensure that viPoly is a truly unique model for multimedia smart data retrieval tasks.

 ---